 If you’re in the market for active noise cancelling headphones, chances are you want good quality noise cancelling.
 Luckily, both the Sony WH-CH710N and Sennheiser PXC 550-II are pretty solid in this department.

-The PXC 550-II are more effective at attenuating noise across the whole frequency spectrum.
-This includes the low frequencies where engine rumbles fall, making these ‘phones excellent for taking on planes.
+The PXC 550-II is more effective at attenuating noise across the whole frequency spectrum.
+This includes the low frequencies where engine rumbles fall, making this headset excellent for taking on planes.
 Midrange frequency reduction makes the PXC 550-II great for drowning out chatter.

-The Sony WH-CH710N still have good active noise cancelling, but more unwanted sound is going to leak in.
-Passive isolation, isn’t nearly as good with the WH-CH710N as it is with the Sennheiser PXC 550-II, which of huge importance: good isolation is key for top-notch ANC.
+The Sony WH-CH710N still has good active noise cancelling, but more unwanted sound is going to leak in.
+Passive isolation isn’t nearly as good with the WH-CH710N as it is with the Sennheiser PXC 550-II, which is of huge importance: good isolation is key for top-notch ANC.
 The better the passive isolation performance is, the less work has to be done by the noise cancelling processor.

-For the same price as the Sony headphones, the Sennheiser PXC 550-II definitely take the cake for ANC.
+For the same price as the Sony headphones, the Sennheiser PXC 550-II definitely takes the cake for ANC.

 The Sony WH-CH710N has monster battery life

-The Sony WH-CH710N charge via USB-C and last 41 hours, 35 minutes on a single charge with ANC enabled, which is pretty insane.
-They also support quick charging, and 10 minutes of charging affords one hour of playback.
+The Sony WH-CH710N charges via USB-C and lasts 41 hours, 35 minutes on a single charge with ANC enabled, which is pretty insane.
+It also supports quick charging, and 10 minutes of charging affords one hour of playback.

-The Sennheiser PXC 550-II last 21 hours, 58 minutes with ANC enabled.
+The Sennheiser PXC 550-II lasts 21 hours, 58 minutes with ANC enabled.
 This isn’t bad, quite the contrary, it’s just nothing close to the Sony headset.
-They support fast charging via the microUSB cable: 10 minutes of connection supplies 90 minutes of listening.
+It supports fast charging via the microUSB cable: 10 minutes of connection supplies 90 minutes of listening.
 If you listen with the wire and ANC enabled, you’re afforded 30 hours of playback.

 Sony WH-CH710N vs Sennheiser PXC 550-II: Sound quality